-Even now, many things are black-boxed to us
+Many things are black-boxed to us

 Once upon a time, fortune-tellers, exorcists, or shaman offered prayers to forecast the weather, cure diseases, etc. That would look primitive, idyllic, and non-scientific to people today including me.
-Do you believe we are progressing compared with the past?
+However, do you really believe we are progressing compared with the past?
 I don’t know how Amazon knows my tastes, though I very often bought books as it recommends.
 I spend much time in using a PC and smartphone every day, but if they go weird even a little, the least I can do is just to curse and ask for help from a tech.
 What is the difference between the past and the present?
 As some sociologists have claimed for the couple of years, it seems the world is back to the era of magic.

 People want to see the process